ysglh/DeepVideoAnalytics/deploy/readme.md

 # Deep Video Analytics deployment configurations

+#### Environment variables

+- common.env contains environment variable used in both cpu and gpu/multi-gpu deployments.

 #### Developing Deep Video Analytics

 - /dev contains a docker-compose file which maps host /server directory (relative path), and can be used